Blocking ads removes funding from us!

 Camera comparison

-Next we want the cameras of the P50 Pro in different situations with the similarly priced competition.
-Here, the Huawei P40 Pro, P40 Pro+, Samsung Galaxy S21 Ultra, Xiaomi Mi 11 Ultra and the OPPO Find X3.
+Next, we want to compare the P50 Pro's cameras in various situations with similarly priced competitors.
+The Huawei P40 Pro, P40 Pro+, Samsung Galaxy S21 Ultra, Xiaomi Mi 11 Ultra and the OPPO Find X3 are in the running.

 Picture: TechnikNews